anduscheung/datalouder_live_code_test/index.md

 4. For the search feature, we expect your work should be exactly the same as what you see in the demo

-5. The avatar place holder image is in this url: [a link](https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png)
+5. The avatar place holder image is in this url: [https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png](https://anduscheung.github.io/datalouder_live_code_test/avatar_placeholder.png)

 ### Expected result demo